 Extension Agent

-Extension agents are employed by land-grant universities and serve the citizens of that particular state by serving as an expert or teacher on a topic relating to economics, community development, agriculture, family, animal production, diet, and nutrition.
-Furthermore, they may be required to speak at industry events on a wide variety of topics.
+Extension agents are employed by land-grant universities and serve the citizens of that state by serving as an expert or teacher on a topic relating to economics, community development, agriculture, family, animal production, diet and nutrition.
+They provide learning experiences that empower communities to improve their lives on critical issues.
+They are seen as experts and may be required to speak at industry events on a wide variety of topics.

 • Work with local, regional and state teams to identify issues in the interest area you work in

-• Develop and execute educational programs on your interest area for the community
+• Develop and execute educational programs about your interest area for the community

 • Provide learning experiences that will empower people to improve their lives